smithc36-tcd/hpc-group/assignment_two/report.md

 **How does the measured bandwidth with the copy kernel depend on the number of threads?**

+As the number of threads increases, the measured bandwidth gradually increases, but the increase tends to slow down.

 **Prepare another plot comparing the bandwidth measured with copy kernel with static, dynamic, and guided schedules using 128 threads.**

 **How do you set the schedule in the STREAM code?
 What is the fastest schedule, and why do you think it is so?**